What is Debt Forgiveness and What Does It Cost?

 On certain federal student loans, if you’ve made the required payments over a set period of time (usually between 10 and 30 years), whatever is left of your remaining balance may be forgiven.

-Just because you’re square with your creditors doesn’t mean you’re square with the government.
-Forgiven debt is almost always considered to be taxable income.
+However, just because you’re square with your creditors doesn’t mean you’re square with the government.
+Forgiven debt is almost always considered taxable income.

 Any time a creditor forgives a debt in excess of $600 they are required to send you a 1099 form reflecting the amount of the forgiven debt, which you must then add to the “Other Income” section of your personal tax return for that year.
 It should be noted that creditors are required to send you this form because they themselves are claiming your forgiven debt as lost income.
 If you have a forgiven debt that’s less than $600 you still need to claim it on your taxes – creditors just aren’t required to send notification in that instance.